Update Statement

 #![allow(unused)] fn main() { let created_weapon = create().content(weapon).get_one(db.clone()).await.unwrap(); let weapon_to_update = Weapon { name: "Oyelowo".to_string(), created: Utc::now(), strength: 1000, ..Default::default() }; let updated_weapon = update::<Weapon>(created_weapon.clone().id) .merge(weapon_to_update) .get_one(db.clone()) .await?; }

-In the above example, the merge
+In the above example, the merge operation is used to update the

-object with the fields from weapon_to_update
+created_weapon object with the fields from weapon_to_update.
+The result is

-stored in updated_weapon
+stored in updated_weapon.

 Using the Replace Operation

-operation allows you to replace an existing object entirely with a
+The replace operation allows you to replace an existing object entirely with a

 new one.
 This operation removes all fields not present in the new object.